MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/export-import-omnichannel-data.md

 1. Run the Configuration Migration tool, and click **Import data** in the main screen.
 For information about the downloading the tool, see step 1 in the previous section.

 2. On the **Login** screen, provide authentication details to connect to your Common Data Service platform server from where you want to import data.
-If you have multiple organizations on the Common Data Service platform server, and want to select the organization to where you want to export the data, select the Always display list of available orgs check box.
-Click Login.
+If you have multiple organizations on the Common Data Service platform server, and want to select the organization to where you want to export the data, select the **Always display list of available orgs** checkbox.
+Click **Login**.

-3. If you have multiple organizations, and you selected the Always display list of available orgs check box, the next screen lets you choose the organization that you want to connect to.
+3. If you have multiple organizations, and you selected the **Always display list of available orgs** checkbox, the next screen lets you choose the organization that you want to connect to.
 Select the Common Data Service platform organization to connect to.

 4. The next screen prompts you to provide the data file (.zip) to be imported.
-Browse to the data file, select it, and then click Import Data.
+Browse to the data file, select it, and then click **Import Data**.

 5. The next screen displays the import status of your records.
 The data import is done in multiple passes to first import the foundation data while queuing up the dependent data, and then import the dependent data in the subsequent passes to handle any data dependencies or linkages.
 This ensures clean and consistent data import.